| Cast & Crew

 Nick Youngblood

-Nick is a 20-year-old junior Acting major at Avila University in Kansas City, MO.
-The Mousetrap is his 4th show with Avila, his most recent being The Wave (And What Came After) in downtown Seattle.
+Nick Youngblood is a 20-year-old junior Acting major at Avila University in Kansas City, MO.
+1984 is his 5th show with Avila, having just ben in The Mousetrap and before that, The Wave (And What Came After) in downtown Seattle.
 His premiere show was Sarah Ruhl’s Eurydice, where he was cast as Orpheus by director Matt Schwader Harbor.
-Nick has also worked on the carpentry crew for this show.
+Nick has also worked on the lighting crew for this show.
 Originally from Las Vegas, Nevada, Nick moved to Seattle, Washington, in high school.
 He is also a former football player at Avila.

 Production Team